© 2026 SimplyTrust Software Inc.

 View details →1Password does not support beneficiary designations.
 Unlike bank accounts or investment accounts, there is no way to formally name a beneficiary on this type of account.

 The Emergency Kit is a PDF generated when a 1Password account is created.
-It contains the sign-in address, email, Secret Key, and a blank field for the account password.
+It contains the sign-in address, email, Secret Key, a QR code for setup, and a blank field for the account password.
 When printed with the password written on it, it provides everything needed to access the account.
 Without it, vault data may be permanently inaccessible.
 Store it with your will or in a safe deposit box.

 The vault data is permanently and irrecoverably inaccessible.
 This is by design -- it is the core of 1Password's security model.
 Even 1Password employees cannot decrypt the data.
 The Secret Key is a 128-bit cryptographic key generated on the user's device that 1Password never receives.
 The Emergency Kit is the only safeguard against this scenario.